Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/weight_paint/editing.rst

 Levels
 ======

-Adds an offset and a scale to all weights of the selected Weight Groups. with this tool you can raise or lower the overall "heat" of the weight group.
+Adds an offset and a scale to all weights of the selected weight groups. with this tool you can raise or lower the overall "heat" of the weight group.

 .. note::